OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 The IC should be plugged in across the channel of your breadboard (the slot running down the middle separating the `abcde` columns from the `fghij` columns).
 If you don't do this you will short out the pins across your IC.
 You may need to bend the pins just a bit in order to get it to fit.

+// TODO: add a small note to the end of the above sentence saying something along the lines of 'Don't worry, as you'll find out, eletronics are actually pretty tough and won't be hurt by a little bit of manual pin bending.'

 Now there are a lot of connections you'll need to make in order to power the IC and use it with the Omega, so we'll go through it step by step.
 We'll be referring to each pin by the numbers provided in the diagram above.